Our Mission and Vision

 Our methods are outcomes-informed and patient-centered.
 Our compassionate staff is highly trained in co-occurring disorders treatment, and we believe that real relationships and positive support solidify the unique effectiveness of our spectrum of therapeutic programs.
-We offer both inpatient and outpatient treatment services across the country, with modern accommodations and specialized services that keep patients comfortable and engaged as they find healing.
+We offer both residential and outpatient treatment services across the country, with modern accommodations and specialized services that keep patients comfortable and engaged as they find healing.

-Our family of treatment centers includes three residential facilities and five outpatient facilities.
-Our inpatient centers include The Canyon at Peace Park in Malibu, Calif.; Michael’s House in Palm Springs, Calif.; and La Paloma in Memphis, Tenn.
-Our outpatient centers include Foundations Atlanta in Roswell, Ga.; Foundations Nashville in Tenn.; Michael’s House Outpatient Center in Palm Springs, Calif.; La Paloma Outpatient Center in Memphis, Tenn.; and The Canyon at Santa Monica in Calif.
-Download the FRN brochure to learn more about our facilities and treatment programs.
+Our family of treatment centers includes five residential facilities and seven outpatient facilities.
+Our residential centers include Black Bear Lodge in Atlanta, Ga.; The Canyon at Peace Park in Malibu, Calif.; Michael’s House in Palm Springs, Calif.; Skywood Recovery Center in Augusta, Mich.; and The Oaks at La Paloma in Memphis, Tenn.
+Our outpatient centers include Foundations Atlanta in Roswell, Ga. and in Midtown; Foundations Nashville in Tenn.; Michael’s House Outpatient Center in Palm Springs, Calif.; Foundations San Francisco in San Francisco, Calif.; Foundations Memphis in Memphis, Tenn.; The Canyon at Santa Monica in Calif.; and Foundations San Diego in San Diego, Calif.

 Download the FRN brochure to learn more about our facilities and treatment programs.Download Brochure

-The Foundations model of treatment incorporates a 12-Step philosophy while utilizing a techique called Motivational Interviewing (or Motivational Enhancement Therapy).
+The Foundations model of treatment incorporates a 12-Step philosophy while utilizing a technique called Motivational Interviewing (or Motivational Enhancement Therapy).
 By focusing on the goals, needs and desires of the patient, we create individualized plans and invite patients to become partners in their own recovery process.
 Our customized approach, multidisciplinary staff and therapeutic methods set patients up for long-term success.
 Our residential model has achieved remarkable and measurable outcomes for the dually diagnosed as well as gaining national recognition as an exemplary program.